-Through permanent artworks, installation video and text-based works, Asst Prof Jack is re-envisioning the connectedness of land, sea and daily life.
-The islands where he works have often been overlooked in the colonial gaze, bypassed in militarist desires or left behind in rapid globalisation, this research challenges previous histories of the Pacific.
-Towards this aim, alternative views of land will be imagined within the complex social circumstances of the Pacific today.
-This includes socio-geographic mapping of the ocean as seen through the eyes of individual people, building upon the intimate connection between one person and another.
+Through ephemeral artworks, installation video and text-based works, Dr Jack is re-envisioning the connectedness of land, sea and daily life.
+The islands where he works have often been overlooked in the colonial gaze, bypassed in militarist desires or left behind in rapid globalisation, therefore his research challenges dominant histories of Asia Pacific.
+Towards these aims, alternative views of land are imagined within the complex social circumstances of the Pacific today.
+This includes socio-geographic mapping of the ocean as seen through the eyes of individual people, building upon the intimate connection between dirt, saltwater and spirits.

 Play with Nature, Played by Nature.
 Satoshi Koyama Gallery, June 2013.

 Philosophies of Dirt: James Jack.
 Satoshi Koyama Gallery, October 2012.

 Living in Story: Toshiaki Tomita.
 (Co-author) Intersections: University of Hawai‘i at Mānoa, 2011.